The evolution of the Nexus: introduction

 This meant that Google had to go back to the drawing board, and came up with the Nexus 7 (2013).
 RAM was doubled to 2GB to sit alongside the 1.5GHz Snapdragon S4 Pro processor, with the same 1.2MP camera on the front, and a 5MP snapper now sat on the back.

-The screen also became full HD, with the 7 inches now containing 1920 x 1200 pixels.
+The screen also became full HD, with the 7 inches now containing 1200 x 1920 pixels.
 The new Nexus 7 also launched Android 4.3 Jelly Bean.
-The battery is a little smaller, at 3,950mAh, but still provides up to 9 hours use.
+The battery was a little smaller, at 3,950mAh, but still provided up to 9 hours use.

 - Read our new Nexus 7 review